 - There are better alternatives

-However, I’m curious to hear if there is something you would like to add, and is there something that you can’t give up from this list?
+I’m curious to hear if there is something you would like to add, or is there something that you can’t give up from this list?

 Let me know in the comments below!